Title VI Notice to the Public

-HOW TO FILE A COMPLAINT: You may print a Mattie Rhodes Center Title VI Complaint Form or request a copy by writing to Mattie Rhodes Center, 1740 Jefferson Street, Kansas City, MO 64108.
+HOW TO FILE A COMPLAINT: You may print a Mattie Rhodes Center Title VI Complaint Form or request a copy by writing to Mattie Rhodes Center, 148 N. Topping Avenue, Kansas City, MO 64123.

 You may file a signed, dated complaint no more than 180 days from the date of the alleged incident.
 The complaint should include:

 - Specific, detailed information (how, why, and when) about the alleged act of discrimination.

 - Any other relevant information, including the names of any persons, if known, the agency should contact for clarity of the allegations.

 Please submit your complaint form to: